shaffex/shaffex.github.io/PluginModifiers.md

 MagicUiView.installModifierPlugin(name: "rotateDegrees", plugin: Modifier_rotateDegrees.self)
 ```

+#### Using the Modifier Plugin in XML:

-When modifier is installed you can apply it anywhere by calling it's attribute in xml:
+Once a modifier plugin is installed, you can apply it to any view within your XML layout by using its corresponding attribute:

 ```xml
 <body>